Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

-- [ ] a deployment group
+- [ ] a deployment group.
-- [ ] a Microsoft-hosted agent
+- [ ] a Microsoft-hosted agent.
-- [ ] service hooks
+- [ ] service hooks.
-- [x] a self-hosted agent
+- [x] a self-hosted agent.
-- [ ] an External Git service connection
+- [ ] an External Git service connection.

 ### Your team uses an agile development approach.
 You need to recommend a branching strategy for the team's Git repository.
 The strategy must meet the following requirements.
 Provide the ability to work on multiple independent tasks in parallel.
 Ensure that checked-in code remains in a releasable state always.
 Ensure that new features can be abandoned at any time.
 Encourage experimentation.
 What should you recommend?

-- [ ] a single long-running branch without forking
+- [ ] a single long-running branch without forking.
-- [ ] multiple long-running branches
+- [ ] multiple long-running branches.
-- [ ] a single fork per team member
+- [ ] a single fork per team member.
-- [ ] a single long-running branch with multiple short-lived topic branches
+- [ ] a single long-running branch with multiple short-lived topic branches.

 ### You are configuring a release pipeline in Azure DevOps as shown in the exhibit.

 ### Which task must you perform manually?

-- [x] modifying group memberships
+- [x] modifying group memberships.
-- [ ] procuring licenses
+- [ ] procuring licenses.
-- [ ] adding users
+- [ ] adding users.
-- [ ] assigning entitlements
+- [ ] assigning entitlements.

 ### You need to configure Azure Container Instances as a hosted environment for running the containers in AKS.
 Which three actions should you perform in sequence?